linuxdeepin/wiki.deepin.org/en/About_Deepin/Deepin_Community.md

 title: Deepin_Community
 description:
 published: true
-date: 2022-06-22T05:32:29.291Z
+date: 2022-08-15T06:57:18.028Z
 tags:
 editor: markdown
 dateCreated: 2022-05-13T08:02:00.793Z
 ---

-# Declaration
+# Community Manifesto
-- Open
-- Transparency
-- Innovation
-- Co-Creation
+## Introduction

+&emsp; Deepin Open Source Community is an open source community composed of developers, designers, members and advocates.
+&emsp; We are committed to providing a free and open communication platform and the best open source operating system for all through community development and collaboration!
+&emsp; Whether you are an experienced developer, a creative designer, or an ordinary user, we welcome you to join us and contribute to the community.

+## Convention

+&emsp; The deepin open source community takes the concept of "openness, transparency, innovation and co-creation" as the criteria for community work and communication:

+- Openness: people of all backgrounds and experiences can join us and participate in community work
+- Transparency: planning decisions and progress will be brought into the community, known to all, and contributed by all
+- Innovation: continuous adoption of new technology, product innovation, to solve the long-term problems in the use of desktop operating system
+- Co-creation: advocate open source cooperation mode, and jointly create excellent community achievements

+## Goal

+&emsp; With this manifesto, we hope to clearly present the following goals to members of the deepin open source community:

+- To build an exchange platform with the concept of "openness, transparency, freedom, sharing and collaboration"
+- Let the concept of "openness, transparency, freedom, sharing and collaboration" be better spread to benefit more people
+- Follow the principle of "openness and transparency", let more people understand and urge our work
+- Build deepin operating system into top open source operating system through community collaboration
+- Promote the development of other open source software through community agreements

+## Contribution

+- Direct participation in deep open source community or other open source software development and testing
+- Participate in internationalization and translation of deep open source community or other open source software
+- Write a large number of available system development documents and operational guidelines for community users
+- To solve the questions of community users
+- Understand and endorse the concept of "openness, transparency, freedom, sharing and collaboration" and disseminate it

+## Invitation
+&emsp; We invite all those who support the Deepin Open Source Community Manifesto to join us and make the manifesto a reality!

 # Code of conduct

 ## Our Pledge

-In the interest of fostering an open and welcoming environment, we as contributors and maintainers pledge to make participation in our project and our community a harassment-free experience for everyone, regardless of age, body size, disability, ethnicity, sex characteristics, gender identity and expression,level of experience, education, socio-economic status, nationality, personal appearance, race, religion, or sexual identity and orientation.
+&emsp; In the interest of fostering an open and welcoming environment, we as contributors and maintainers pledge to make participation in our project and our community a harassment-free experience for everyone, regardless of age, body size, disability, ethnicity, sex characteristics, gender identity and expression,level of experience, education, socio-economic status, nationality, personal appearance, race, religion, or sexual identity and orientation.

 ## Our Standards